mebjas/html5-qrcode/README.md

 ```

 ##### Scanning without cameraId
 In mobile devices you may want users to directly scan the QR code using the back camera or the front camera for some use cases.
-For such cases you can avoid using the exact camera device id that you get from `Html5Qrcode.getCameras()`.
-The `start()` method allows passing constraints in place of camera device id similar to [html5 web API syntax](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia#Syntax).
+For such cases you can avoid using the exact camera device ID that you get from `Html5Qrcode.getCameras()`.
+The `start()` method allows passing constraints in place of camera device ID similar to [html5 web API syntax](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia#Syntax).
 You can start scanning like mentioned in these examples:

 ```js
 const html5QrCode = new Html5Qrcode("reader");